ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 The TCL commands input to the tool are created using technology and design settings provided by the designer.

 There are currently three Hammer tool plugin repositories for commercial tools: ``hammer-cadence-plugins``, ``hammer-synopsys-plugins``, and ``hammer-mentor-plugins``.
-In them are tool plugin implementations for actions including synthesis, place-and-route, DRC, LVS, and simulation. ``hammer-cadence-plugins`` is publicly available; however, users must request access to ``hammer-synopsys-plugins`` and ``hammer-mentor-plugins``:
+In them are tool plugin implementations for actions including synthesis, place-and-route, DRC, LVS, and simulation. ``hammer-cadence-plugins`` and ``hammer-synopsys-plugins`` are publicly available; however, users must request access to ``hammer-mentor-plugins``.

-There are also a set of open-source tools (e.g. Yosys, OpenROAD, Magic, Netgen) provided in ``hammer/src/hammer-vlsi/`` under their respective actions.

 .. _plugins-access:
-.. note:: If you are not a UCB BAR or BWRC affiliate and have access to tools from a specific vendor, please email hammer-plugins-access@lists.berkeley.edu with a request for which plugin(s) you would like access to.
-MAKE SURE TO INCLUDE YOUR GITHUB ID IN YOUR EMAIL AND YOUR ASSOCIATION TO SHOW YOU HAVE LICENSED ACCESS TO THOSE TOOLS.
+.. note:: If you are not a UCB BAR or BWRC affiliate and have access to Mentor Graphics (now Siemens) tools, please email hammer-plugins-access@lists.berkeley.edu with a request for access to the hammer-mentor-plugins repository.
+MAKE SURE TO INCLUDE YOUR GITHUB ID IN YOUR EMAIL AND YOUR ASSOCIATION TO SHOW YOU HAVE LICENSED ACCESS TO THE TOOLS.
 There will be no support guarantee for the plugin repositories, but users are encouraged to file issues and contribute patches where needed.

+There are also a set of open-source tools (e.g. Yosys, OpenROAD, Magic, Netgen) provided in ``hammer/`` under their respective actions.

 These plugins implement many of the common steps of a modern physical design flow.
 However, a real chip flow will require many custom settings and steps that may not be generalizable across technology nodes.
 Because of this, Hammer has an "escape-hatch" mechanism, called a hook, that allows the designer to inject custom steps between the default steps provided by the CAD tool plugin.